 Like others, Schulte was also known to blame his shoes for hitting slumps (ergo, the term "hitting shoes") and unlike others, to utilize unusually thin-handled, forty-ounce bats that were called "switches" by his peers.
 The thin handle and its accompanying bevy of cracked lumber has come into vogue in the modern game, but to break fifty bats during a deadball season, as Schulte did in a typical season, was unheard of.

 While performing solidly during regular seasons, Wildfire hit full stride during his four World Series appearances.
 He owns a .309 lifetime average in the Fall Classic, hitting safely in all ten contests in the 1907 and 1908 championships and in all but one game in both the 1906 and 1910 season cappers.
-Wedged in his four Series appearances is Schulte's thirteen game hitting streak, a record mark in his day that remains good enough to place him in a tie for fourth (with Harry Hooper and Derek Jeter) all-time in that category.
+Wedged in his four Series appearances is Schulte's thirteen game hitting streak, a record mark in his day that remains good enough to place him in a tie for fifth (with Harry Hooper) all-time in that category as of 2018.

 No look at Schulte's career is complete without mentioning his blockbuster 1911 campaign.
 Though the Cubs dropped to second in the final standings that season, Wildfire's individual exploits earned him a new automobile, the prize for being voted the National League winner of the Chalmer's Award, a short-lived honor that is roughly equivalent to today's MVP award.
 On his way to establishing ownership of the "tin lizzy" (which ironically caught on fire near his plantation sometime later) Schulte mounted one of the era's great assaults on National League pitching.